statespace-tech/toolfront/README.md

 ## Features

-- **🌊 Seamless**: Bring AI to all your databases, warehouses, and APIs.
+- **🌊 Seamless**: Connect AI to all your databases, warehouses, and APIs.
 - **⚡ Instant**: Get up and running in seconds with a single command.
-- **🧩 Pluggable**: Works with any LLM, agent library, and IDE that supports MCP.
+- **🧩 Pluggable**: Works with any LLM, agent framework, and IDE that supports MCP.
 - **🧠 Self-improving**: Your AI learns from experience, becoming smarter and faster over time.
 - **🔒 Secure**: Your data stays local, private, and under your control.